brunchcycleturbojet/bin-packer-gui/README.md

 ## Todo list

 Performance:
-- [ ] Render items incrementally (large quantity of items packs faster than it renders!)
+- [ ] Render items incrementally (larger quantities of items packs faster than it renders!)
 - [x] Use instanced meshes for identical items, to reduce draw calls on render
 - [ ] Hardware acceleration (Currently CPU only)